hbeale/splicedice_analysis/2025_09_25_test_new_merged_repo.md

 expected:

-11 have one phenotype and 35 have another
+11 datasets have one phenotype and 35 have another

-observed:
+observation confirms it:

 ```
      35 0.00 1.00
      11 1.00 0.00

 ```